snehapm04/Next-Word-Prediction-using-LSTM/prediction.md

     - seaborn
     - tensorflow
     - keras
+    pandas: For data manipulation and analysis.
+numpy: For numerical operations.
+scikit-learn: For splitting datasets and additional preprocessing tools.
+matplotlib: For visualizations.
+seaborn: For enhanced visualizations.
+tensorflow: For building and training deep learning models.
+keras: High-level API for neural network implementation.

 ---

 ### DESCRIPTION

 <!-- Properly describe the project.
 Provide the answer of all the questions,
 what is the requirement of the project?, why is it necessary?,